RFnexus/Retipedia/readme.md

 3. Move the contents of the git repo to your NomadNet `storage/pages/` directory

+4. Adjust root_folder in `settings.py` to where the page files for Retipedia are located

-4. Ensure all micron files for the project are executable
+5. Ensure all micron files for the project are executable

-5. Modify `settings.py` and configure the archive_path to point to your .zim archive
+6. Modify `settings.py` and configure the archive_path to point to your .zim archive

 You can download .zim archives provided by the Kiwix project here: https://wiki.kiwix.org/wiki/Content_in_all_languages